CiscoTestAutomation/getting-started/source/writescripts/writepythonscript.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Open the file :monospace:`simple_script2.py`, and note the following differences from the basic script.

 #.
-For this example, import additional functionality so that you can use ``Diff`` and an API that we provide to get BGP information:
+This example imports additional functionality so that you can use ``Diff`` and an API that gets BGP information:

    .. code-block:: python